 - Else, if your preference is going somewhere Tanjay or Bais City, take

 Oslob Port orMaayo Shipping Lines Port Terminal or they call it “Matiao” port.
 Just don’t fail to inform the driver or conductor where to drop you off.

-- Travel time estimation is about 3hours and 30minutes or more from the South Bus Terminal until Liloan, then will run a couple of minutes if bound to Oslob port area.
+- Travel time estimation is about 3hours and 30minutes or more from the South Bus Terminal until Liloan, then will run a couple of minutes if bound to Oslob port in Santander.
 Travel time will likely depend on traffic esp. to some areas passing though Pardo, Talisay City, Mambaling and Carcar City.